 “One suggestion is that you’ll need 70% of your pre-retirement income to live comfortably.”

-The Pensions Advisory Service is an independent organisation that gives free information and advice on pension planning, including state, personal, workplace and stakeholder schemes.
+The Money and Pensions Service is an independent organisation that gives free information and advice on pension planning, including state, personal, workplace and stakeholder schemes.

 Read more